-The average size for a data center is 100,000 sq ft, the equivalent of a city block.
+The average size for a data center is 100,000 sq ft (major classification), the equivalent of a city block.
 However, they are not limited to square footage and can be found in various layouts relative to site and space limitations (see Appendix A).
-Medium sized facilities can be between 2,700 and 6,900 sq ft, which can represent Internal and Communication Service Providers, respectively.
-Larger establishments, such as the Colocation spaces and Hyperscale facilities, can have a minimum size of 11,000 to 30,000 sq ft.
+Medium sized facilities can be between 2,700 and 6,900 sq ft (minor classification), which can represent Internal and Communication Service Providers, respectively.
+Larger establishments, such as the Colocation spaces and Hyperscale facilities (major or campus classifications), can have a minimum size of 11,000 to 30,000 sq ft.
 It is important to note that these are sizes for the average square footage per module and not the total square footage of the entire facility/campus.
 (Berkeley Lab Energy Analysis & Environmental Impacts Division Report 2024).
 Due to their relatively low employee-to-square foot ratio, parking requirements are minimal.